Hunnimeya Rathriyalli

 Hunnimeya Rathriyalli is a 1980 Indian Kannada-language film, directed by Rajasekhar in his directoral debut and produced by R. M. Subramanyam, Radha Narayanan and Jalaja Shanmugam.
 The film stars Lokesh, Ashok, Roopa Chakravarthi and M. S. Vasantha.
-The film was remade in Telugu as Punnami Naagu (1980), in Tamil as Pournami Nilavil (1980) and in Hindi as Jeene Ki Arzoo (1981).
+The film was remade in Tamil as Pournami Nilavil (1980), in Telugu as Punnami Naagu (1980), and in Hindi as Jeene Ki Arzoo (1981).